Palianytsia (missile)

-Palyanytsya (Паляниця, /uk/) is a Ukrainian turbojet drone missile system developed by Ukraine during the Russian invasion of Ukraine.
+Palianytsia (Паляниця, /uk/) is a Ukrainian turbojet drone missile system developed by Ukraine during the Russian invasion of Ukraine.

 Naming

 The word palianytsia (a hearth-baked bread) is a shibboleth that has been used to unmask foreign agents in Ukraine's armed forces, who are usually unable to pronounce the word correctly.

 Background

 The weapon, a cross between a missile and a drone, took 18 months from original design to production.
-It sidestepped the prohibitions on using Western weapons to strike deep into Russia.
-The Palianytsia drone hit targets up to 600 miles from the front line, and reportedly has the hypothetical maximum range of 1200 miles.
+As it is produced in Ukraine, it sidestepped the prohibitions on using Western weapons to strike deep into Russia.
+The Palianytsia drone hit targets up to 600 miles from the front line, and reportedly has a hypothetical maximum range of 1200 miles.

 Description

 On Ukraine's Independence Day (24 August 2024) Ukrainian President Zelenskyy unveiled the "missile-drone" as "a new class of weaponry" that is difficult to counter and that had already been used against Russian military targets.
 The unveiling came after Ukrainian authorities claimed responsibility for a strike on an ammunition depot in Voronezh Oblast that media connected with the Palyanytsya.

-The surface-launched missile features a central body with forward-positioned wings and a tail section equipped with four control surfaces giving it a visual appearance of a cruise missile.
+The surface-launched missile features a central body with forward-positioned wings and a tail section equipped with four control surfaces, giving it a visual appearance of a cruise missile.
 According to the advisor to the head of the Office of the President of Ukraine Mykhailo Podolyak, the missile has a range of 600–700 km.

 Two named defense analysts estimate that the Palyanytsya has a warhead of "a few tens of kilograms", i.e. considerably less than a traditional cruise missile.
-Another analyst believes the warhead weighs 50 kg while a Ukrainian reserve colonel estimates the warhead to be several hundred kilograms.
+Another analyst believes the warhead weighs 50 kg, while a Ukrainian reserve colonel estimates the warhead to be several hundred kilograms.

 According to Defense Express, on September 2, 2025, the Palianytsia weighs 320 kilograms, including up to 100 kilograms of payload.
 Its maximum range is 650 kilometers, with an operational altitude between 15 and 500 meters, and a cruising speed of 900 kilometers per hour.

 The system is guided by GPS and an inertial navigation system.
 Launch is carried out with a solid rocket booster, which is jettisoned before switching to the main propulsion of a turbojet engine.

 The Palyanytsya measures 3.5 meters in length with a wingspan of 1.7 meters.